TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 <br />

 Look at that!
-There is a file named db_connect, it seems interesting, let's take a look:
+There is a file named `db_connect`, it seems interesting, let's take a look:

 <br />